-Multisig wallets are an increasingly popular bitcoin (BTC) storage option, with over 20% of BTC storage options now multisig, up from 15% in 2020.
+Multisig wallets are an increasingly popular Bitcoin (BTC) storage option, with over 20% of BTC now stored in multisig wallets, up from 15% in 2020.
 Unfortunately, the Block.io wallet is no longer one of these options.

-Block.io is a Bitcoin wallet service created in 2015 and offered alongside an API by the same name.
-The API was for developers, but people could also utilize the platform to store and transact BTC, Litecoin (LTC), and Dogecoin (DOGE) in multisig wallets.
+Block.io is a Bitcoin wallet service launched in 2015 and offers an API of the same name.
+The API was for developers, but people could also use the platform to store and transact in multisig wallets with BTC, Litecoin (LTC), and Dogecoin (DOGE).

 Recently, Block.io has rebranded to Sochain.
-This rebrand came with some new products, but most importantly, it saw the discontinuation of others; like the wallet.
+The rebrand came with some new products, but, most importantly, it saw the discontinuation of others, such as the wallet.
 So Block.io’s crypto wallet can no longer be used to manage assets.

 How did the Block.io Wallet Work and What Happened?

 At its core, Block.io worked like any other crypto wallet, using a combination of public and private keys to manage assets.
-But unlike most wallets, all Block.io accounts were multisig, meaning a transaction required multiple signatures before it could go through.
+But unlike most wallets, all Block.io accounts were multisig, meaning a transaction required multiple signatures to be finalized.

-In this case, you needed at least two signatures to withdraw funds, though an account could have up to 5 signatures.
+In this case, you needed at least two signatures to withdraw funds, though an account could have up to five.
 One signature was always in Block.io’s possession, but you could enable up to four additional signatures.

-Block.io’s wallet service was discontinued on short notice causing many people to lose access to their coins.
-And with the company offering little in ways of customer service, affected users need alternative solutions.
+Block.io’s wallet service was discontinued on short notice, leaving many people without access to their coins.
+Given the company’s limited customer service, affected users need alternative solutions.

 Crypto Wallet Recovery Options for Block.io

-Usually, recovering a crypto wallet is straightforward.
+Recovering a crypto wallet is straightforward most of the time.
 You just download another wallet, like Exodus or Electrum, and import your keys.
-But, with Block.io being a multisig wallet, a few complications make this option unviable.
+But because Block.io is a multisig wallet, a few complications make this option unviable.

 Recovery Document

-When the wallet was created, Block.io gave users a PDF with recovery instructions and tools.
-It contains a lot of information— here is the data relevant for recovery:
+When the wallet was created, Block.io provided users with a PDF containing recovery instructions and tools.
+It contains a lot of information, so we’ve broken it down to present the data relevant for recovery:

 Here is some other info contained in the document: